-The subject of this Thematic Working Group is Traffic Safety and Security.
+The subject of this Thematic Working Group is Transport Safety.

 AIT: Stefan Deix